 - The APK itself.
 Yeah!!!!

 Once you have installed the APK and go into your “Make” folder you’ll notice something very different.
-Unlike other APK’s which you may have installed.
-There’s actually screenshots, a description of the APK, and everything!
-It is almost like the developer was making it for the Ouya marketplace then suddenly stopped.
+Unlike other APKs which you may have installed.
+There are actually screenshots, a description of the APK, and everything!
+It is almost like the developer was making it for the Ouya marketplace and then suddenly stopped.
 It’s very surprising to see it come up like this instead of the bland “Title” that I normally expect in the “Make” Section of Ouya.
-The only reason why this is so could be at one point it was on the Ouya Marketplace as there was at least 8 people that ‘rated’ this application.
+The only reason why this is so could be at one point it was on the Ouya Marketplace as there were at least 8 people that ‘rated’ this application.

 For the PC

 Chromecast relies heavily on Google Chrome and the Chromecast application (That sounded redundant.) which is fairly simple to install.

 For a freshly installed version of Chrome, a pop-up will be already there to help you add apps in the Upper-Left hand corner.
 Click on it.

 From here you can install Google Cast (Or for the brave, you can toy with Google Cast Beta which is supposed to have tabbed casting support.
 I have tried it and I get a few frames before my Ouya CheapCast service locks up)

 Finally. you will see a familiar icon in the YouTube widget, click on your Ouya Device and it should immediately transfer the screen from your laptop to your Ouya.